 How to Make Boba Pearls with Rice Flour

 Rice flour is a lot more affordable and easier to find than tapioca starch.
 Luckily, it is a perfect 1:1 replacement for tapioca starch.
-When you make boba with rice flour, they come out chewy and lighter than when you use all-purpose flour.
+When you make boba with rice flour, it comes out chewy and lighter than when you use all-purpose flour.

 I suggest using brown sugar or honey to sweeten them since rice flour doesn’t have a ton of flavor.